Skip to content

 CI/CD stands for Continuous Integration (CI), Continuous Delivery (CD), and Continuous Deployment (CD).

-Continuous Integration focuses on integrating the work of various developers into a single code repository.
-Typically, this happens several times a day, with the main goal of detecting integration issues early, fostering tighter team collaboration.
+Continuous Integration focuses on combining the work of different developers into one code repository.
+This is typically done several times a day with the main purpose being to identify integration errors early, allowing the team to stay closely connected and collaborate better.

-Continuous Delivery aims to minimize friction inherent in deployment or release processes.
-Its implementation often automates each step of the build deployment process so that code releases can be safely completed at any time (ideally).
+Continuous Delivery aims to minimize the inherent friction in deployment or release processes.
+Its implementation usually automates each step of building and deploying so that code can be released safely at any time (ideally).

-Continuous Deployment represents a higher level of automation where builds/deployments are automatically triggered whenever significant changes are made to the code.
+Continuous Deployment represents a higher level of automation where every significant change to the code automatically triggers a build/deployment process.

 Some popular CI/CD tools: